MartynBonham-Yang/NNDG-2020/README.md

 # NNDG-2020

-This repository will contain work-in-progress code for my Udacity Nanodegree.
+This repository contains some very basic neural networks code that I wrote in 2020 as part of the preliminary study for my Udacity Natural Language Processing
+Nanodegree.